diggerwoo/libocli/doc/Quick Start Guide.md

 Below codes are from [example/netutils.c](../example/netutils.c)

-It gives a example ping CLI, which has thres options:
+It gives a example ping CLI, which has three options:
-- Options after "ping" keyword：-c to specify number of ICMP echo requests, -s to specify packet length.
+- Options after "ping" keyword：-c to specify number of ICMP Echo requests, -s to specify packet length.
 - "from" clause after destination host, to specify ping source interface address.

 Like the convention of Linix manual, the syntax can be represents as: